Our Freedom of Information Policy

 - A fees notice is issued under Section 9.

 1.5 Appropriate Limit

 Under Section 12 of the FOIA Breckland District Council does not have to comply with requests where the cost of compliance exceeds the appropriate limit.
-Section 12 applies if the following factors would cost the Council more than four hundred and fifty pounds or 18 hours of officer time:
+Section 12 applies if the following factors would cost the council more than £450 or 18 hours of officer time:

 - Extracting the information.